Wells Visitor Center and Ice Cream Parlor reopens Monday

-LE MARS, Iowa -- The Wells Visitor Center and Ice Cream Parlor is reopening its dining space, beginning 11 a.m.
+LE MARS, Iowa -- The Wells Visitor Center and Ice Cream Parlor reopened its dining space beginning 11 a.m.
 Monday.

-The popular, 115 Central Ave., N.W.
-"Ice Cream Capital of the World" destination will be adjusting its operation practice in order to follow suit with Gov. Kim Reynolds' recommendations for food service establishments in accordance to COVID-19 concerns.
+The popular "Ice Cream Capital of the World" destination at 115 Central Ave.
+NW is adjusting its operation practice in order to follow suit with Gov. Kim Reynolds' recommendations for food service establishments in accordance with COVID-19 concerns.

-In addition to opening at 50 percent capacity, all employees will wear masks and gloves, with gloves being changes between each guests.
-In addition, all employees will receive health screening before being allowed onsite.
+In addition to opening at 50 percent capacity, all employees will wear masks and gloves, with gloves being changed between each guest.
+In addition, all employees will receive health screenings before being allowed onsite.

-Plexiglass shield have been installed at the service counter, sanitizer are available at the entrance, and floor markings and temporary layout changes to ensure social distancing while waiting in line.
+Plexiglass shields have been installed at the service counter, sanitizer is available at the entrance, and floor markings and temporary layout changes have been implemented to ensure social distancing while waiting in line.
 An employee greeter will limit the number of guests allowed in and an employee sanitizer will maintain cleanliness throughout the visitor center.

-A full menu of food items will be available in the dining room as well as to-go order which can be placed by phone or online.
+A full menu of food items will be available in the dining room as well as to-go orders that can be placed by phone or online.
 Gift shop items are also available for purchase.

 Initially, hours will be from 11 a.m. to 9 p.m.
 Monday through Saturday, and from noon to 6 p.m.
-Sundays.
-The second floor interactive area, rooftop patio and even center will remain closed.
+Sunday.
+The second floor interactive area, rooftop patio and event center will remain closed.

 Concerned about COVID-19?